Skip to main content

 2. EPF on full basic above the ceiling

-If your basic is above ₹15,000/month and your employer deducts EPF on the full basic (rather than capping it at ₹15,000), check whether this was a voluntary election or a payroll error.
-Over-contributing to EPF locks your money for longer and reduces take-home.
+If your basic is above ₹15,000/month and EPF is being deducted on the full amount rather than capped at ₹15,000, check whether you elected this voluntarily.
+Over-contributing to EPF reduces take-home and locks that money for years.

 3. ESI deducted when gross > ₹21,000

-If your gross salary crosses ₹21,000/month after a hike and ESI is still appearing, that’s a payroll processing lag.
-You and your employer are both paying into a fund you’re no longer eligible for that period.
+If your gross crossed ₹21,000 after a hike and ESI still appears as a deduction, that’s a payroll lag.
+Both you and your employer are contributing to a fund you’re no longer eligible for.
 Flag it.

 Frequently Asked Questions